oss-wish-list/oss-wishlist-website/src/content/faq/is-service-free.md

 order: 3
 ---

 For maintainers, creating and managing wishlists is completely free.
-The platform is funded by Ecosystem Sponsors who sponsor the fulfillment of wishes, and practitioners are compensated for their work through these sponsorships.
+The platform is funded by Wishlist Sponsors who sponsor the fulfillment of wishes, and practitioners are compensated for their work through these sponsorships.